22mn/quasar/README.md

 # Quasar (Package Deprecated)

 > - Quasar package have been already deprecated from package manager.
-But ... here is a new one : https://twentytwo.space/2020/10/01/quasar2-dynamo-package/
+But ... [here is a new one](https://twentytwo.space/2020/10/01/quasar2-dynamo-package/)

 ## Revit-Dynamo Package
 > - Quasar includes 50+ nodes, simple usability and substantial enhancement to productivity.